keithbuhler/keithbuhler.github.io/slideshows/trinity.md

 </section><section data-markdown>

+### There's lots in Justin's _Apology_
-### Three more passages
+### Let's look at three more passages

 </section><section data-markdown>

->Reason directs those who are **truly pious and philosophical to honour and love only what is true**, declining to follow traditional opinions, if these be worthless.
-For not only does sound reason direct us to refuse the guidance of those who did or taught anything wrong, but it is **incumbent on the lover of truth... even before his own life, to choose to do and say what is right.** Do you, then, since you are called pious and philosophers, guardians of justice and lovers of learning, give good heed, and hearken to my address; and if you are indeed such, it will be manifested.
+>Reason directs those who are **truly pious and philosophical to honour and love only what is true**, declining to follow traditional opinions, if these be worthless...
+Do you, then, since you are called pious and philosophers, guardians of justice and lovers of learning, give good heed, and hearken to my address; and **if you are indeed such, it will be manifested.**

 - Common love of truth